• Skip to primary navigation

 • Roasted Potatoes with Onions and Red Peppers-the onions and the red pepper add flavor to the breakfast tacos.
 These potatoes are roasted in the oven, allowing you to prepare the other components while the potatoes cook.
 Save time by preparing them a day or two ahead of time.

-• Flour tortillas-Eight inch flour tortillas are traditionally used for breakfast tacos.
+• Flour tortillas- Eight-inch flour tortillas are traditionally used for breakfast tacos.
 If you prefer, corn tortillas can also be used to make breakfast tacos.
-Mini street flour tortillas are cute, and they are the perfect size for young children.
+Mini street flour tortillas are cute and the perfect size for young children.

 • Eggs-This recipe calls for large eggs; however, any size eggs work.
 However, if you use small eggs, be sure to add one additional egg.